Windows server security best practices

-For users logging in over Remote Desktop Connection, ensure that they are logging off the server to free any used resources instead of simply closing their RDC windows, which leaves the session open on the server.
+For users logging in over Remote Desktop Connection (RDC), ensure that they are logging off the server to free any used resources instead of simply closing their RDC windows, which leaves the session open on the server.

-We typically discourage running Active Directory on a cloud server because the only protection from intrusion is the Windows firewall and Active Directory introduces issues into a cloud server environment.
-Active Directory is generally better used in a dedicated server environment where servers are placed behind physical firewalls and can be connected over VPN tunneling through that firewall appliance.
+We typically discourage running Active Directory on a cloud server because the only protection from intrusion is the Windows firewall, and Active Directory introduces issues into a cloud server environment.
+Active Directory is generally better used in a dedicated server environment where servers are placed behind physical firewalls and connected over VPN tunneling through that firewall appliance.

-Rackspace supports a VPN only if it is through a hardware firewall in a solution called RackConnect.
+Rackspace supports a Virtual Private Network (VPN) only if it is through a hardware firewall in a solution called RackConnect.
 It is easier to implement this physical firewall setup before you create servers because, at the time this article was written, the process that connects the firewall and the servers is automated during the build process.
 Physical firewalls are not provisioned as quickly as cloud servers and must be requested through our Hybrid teams.
 For more information about physical firewalls and RackConnect, see http://www.rackspace.com/cloud/hybrid/rackconnect/.

 SQL Server instances

-For servers running Microsoft SQL Server, lock down the SQL port 1433 to listen over the internal interface only, preferably listening only for connections from a list of known IP addresses of other servers needing to access SQL Server on the server.
-You can allow SQL port 1433 to listen over the public interface, but this rule must be limited to only the IP addresses of the computers where the developers are connecting to the databases on the server.
+For servers running Microsoft SQL Server®, lock down the SQL port 1433 to listen over the internal interface only, preferably listening only for connections from a list of known IP addresses of other servers needing to access SQL Server on the server.
+You can allow SQL port 1433 to listen over the public interface, but you must limit this rule to only the IP addresses of the computers where the developers are connecting to the databases on the server.

-If you don’t limit these connections to the server, port 1433 will be exposed and outside hackers will attempt a brute-force attack on the server over this port.
+If you don’t limit these connections to the server, port 1433 is exposed and outside hackers will attempt a brute-force attack on the server over this port.
 These types of attacks cause high network traffic, slow the server’s performance, and even bring down sites if an important account gets locked out.
-By limiting access to this port, these issues are mitigated before they start.
+By limiting access to this port, you mitigate these issues before they start.

-For servers running SQL Server Standard or SQL Server Web editions, we recommend configuring maintenance plans to dump the data from the live database files into flat files that can be backed up off the server and to clean up the backups so they do not fill your hard drive
+For servers running SQL Server Standard or SQL Server Web editions, we recommend configuring maintenance plans to dump the data from the live database files into flat files that you can back up off the server and to clean up the backups so they do not fill your hard drive.

-Ensure that Windows updates are enabled, and be mindful of the state of your server – ensure that your Windows OS is patched.
+Ensure that Windows updates are enabled, and be mindful of the state of your server— ensure that your Windows operating system (OS) is patched.
 Patch Tuesday, which occurs on the second Tuesday of each month in North America, is the day on which Microsoft regularly releases security patches.
-Customers must decide how best to implement a patching strategy that keep their servers up-to-date.
-By default, Rackspace Cloud Servers check for updates between 2 a.m. and 4 a.m. every day.
+Customers must decide how best to implement a patching strategy that keeps their servers up-to-date.
+By default, Rackspace Cloud Servers check for updates between 2 AM and 4 AM every day.

 Set up some type of disaster recovery plan.
 One option that we offer is to create cloud server images nightly and write them to your Cloud Files containers with a default retention of seven days.
-A snapshot of the server is taken, and the image is stored in Cloud Files for use in creating new server instances or rebuilding the existing server from that image.
+You take a snapshot of the server and store the image in Cloud Files for use in creating new server instances or rebuilding the existing server from that image.

 We also offer file-level backup through Cloud Backups.
-We don’t recommend backing up the entirety of the C: drive because live files that are locked cause the backup job to complete with errors.
+We don’t recommend backing up the entire C: drive because live files that are locked cause the backup job to complete with errors.
 Furthermore, the Windows system files are contained in the base images provided by us or in any custom images taken of the servers, so you don’t need to back up that data on a daily basis.
 We do recommend backing up the C:\inetpub (IIS) directory and any other user data that needs to be backed up.
-Additionally, if SQL Server maintenance plans have been configured to dump the live data into flat files for backups, we recommend that you also include those directories in the backup.
+Additionally, if you configured SQL Server maintenance plans to dump the live data into flat files for backups, we recommend that you also include those directories in the backup.

 Check backup jobs to ensure that they complete successfully and that the backups are valid.
-Create a new server instance from an image to ensure that the image is valid, and restore a file from Cloud Backups to verify that the data being backed up can be restored.
+Create a new server instance from an image to ensure that the image is valid, and restore a file from Cloud Backups to verify that the data backed up is restored.

 The last attack surface exposed to the Internet is the code.
-You and your developers must ensure that the code is enforcing proper authentication and authorization.
-For example, a web application should not be executed with administrator-level privileges.
-File authorization should be carefully defined and all inputs on the application should have the best validation possible to prevent hackers from exploiting the web application and gaining control of the server.
+You and your developers must ensure that your code is enforcing proper authentication and authorization.
+For example, you should not allow a web application to be executed with administrator-level privileges.
+File authorization should be carefully defined, and all inputs on the application should have the best validation possible to prevent hackers from exploiting the web application and gaining control of the server.